Shane32/msoauth/README.md

 export default useAuth;
 ```

-5. Configure your APIs to use the access tokens provided by `AuthManager`:
+5. Configure your APIs to use the access tokens (or id tokens) provided by `AuthManager`:

 Below is a sample of usage with the `@shane32/graphql` library: